Twenty Twenty-Five

 to see why were were delayed, only to find that the gate had changed

 without any announcements.
-Not even a call to me to say that I was
+Not even the usual call to a late

-missing.
-Apparently their policy is no announcements.
+their policy is no announcements.
 Who knew.
-So,
+So, an expensive (1200

-an expensive (1200 Euro) lesson, and my perfect record for never
+Euro) lesson, and my perfect record for never missing a flight

 Anyway, Voyage 3 was a Chinese charter with the same